Bali - Ubud

 Royal Palace Puri Saren Agung (Puri Saren Agung)

 Royal Palace Puri Saren Agung (Puri Saren Agung), a beautiful old Palace, thoroughly well maintained, with old stone gates and statues, dressed in tartan robes.
 Puri Saren Agung is located in the heart of the city and is known under the name of Palace of Ubud.
-Since the late 19th century until the mid-1940s, Puri Saren Ubud was the seat of the local ruler, and some Royal descendants live there today.
+Since the late 19th century to mid-1940-ies, Puri Saren Ubud was the seat of the local ruler, and some Royal descendants live there today.
 The Palace consists of several elegant and well-preserved rooms, decorated with furniture of the colonial era.
 Part of the complex is closed to visitors, but most of it is free.
 This place is perfect for a traditional dance show held in the courtyard of the Palace every night.

 The Tirta Empul Temple